 It accused the zoos of sneaking the elephants out of the African nation under the cover of darkness to avoid a lawsuit.

-He said the Dallas facilities are spacious enough for the giant animals to roam and forage.
+He said the zoos will ensure that elephants in the same social circles remain together.
+Their facilities are spacious enough for the giant animals to roam and forage, the zoos said.

 The wildlife service said elephants have been relocated by air from Swaziland to the United States before.
 It’s unclear when the 18 elephants will make the trip.